sicks/comp1950project/README.md

   * Tumblr

 # Make sure you check in all work!
-* We will use GitHub to review eachother's work
-* Anyone can contribute to anyone elses work, but discuss if you're going to overwrite anything get approval first.
+We will use GitHub to review eachother's work.
+Anyone can contribute to anyone elses work, but discuss if you're going to overwrite anything get approval first.

-## Schedules!
+## Schedules
 ### Wireframes
 Jacob, come up with 3 quick layouts that address the goals we outlined in the doc
 * Clean, Simple, Straightforward